xthezealot/rex/README.md

 5. 50% of the job is done.
    Now, move onto the 50% manual work to find P1 and P2 vulns.
+   You can start by analysing HTTP responses saved in the `http` directory.